Trending Topics

 Virtual factories can give us a holistic view of the entire manufacturing process.
 Let’s break some of the biggest benefits down:

-- Advanced analytics and scenario planning: A virtual factory allows for comprehensive data analysis.
+• Advanced analytics and scenario planning: Virtual production allows for comprehensive data analysis.
 Accessible, clear and digestible metrics shed light on overall equipment effectiveness and pave the way for improved operational efficiency.

-- Predictive maintenance: By employing digital twin technologies, a virtual factory can assess machine health and predict maintenance requirements beforehand, ultimately minimizing unplanned downtime.
+• Predictive maintenance: By employing digital twin technologies, a virtual factory can assess machine health and predict maintenance requirements beforehand, ultimately minimizing unplanned downtime.
+A report by Deloitte found that predictive maintenance can result in a 70% reduction in downtime.

-- Reduced co-evolution challenges: Virtual factories integrate various digital tools for factory design, management and analysis seamlessly.
+• Reduced co-evolution challenges: Virtual manufacturing integrates various digital tools for factory design, management and analysis seamlessly.
 This interoperability helps effectively deal with the co-evolution of products, processes and production systems over time.

 Summing up